AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/aem-forms-cloud-service-communications-introduction.md

 ![Create PDF Documents](assets/ou_OutputBatchMany_popup.png)

-For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents. -->
+For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents.

-### Nivelar documentos interativos do PDF {#flatten-interactive-pdf-documents}
+### Flatten interactive PDF documents {#flatten-interactive-pdf-documents}

-Você pode usar APIs de geração de documentos para transformar um documento PDF interativo (por exemplo, um formulário) em um documento PDF não interativo.
-Um documento PDF interativo permite que os usuários insiram ou modifiquem dados localizados nos campos do documento PDF.
-O processo de transformação de um documento PDF interativo em um documento PDF não interativo é chamado de nivelamento.
-Quando um documento PDF é nivelado, um usuário não pode modificar os dados localizados nos campos do documento.
-Um motivo para nivelar um documento PDF é garantir que os dados não possam ser modificados.
+You can use document generation APIs to transform an interactive PDF document (for example, a form) to a non-interactive PDF document.
+An interactive PDF document lets users enter or modify data located in the PDF document fields.
+The process of transforming an interactive PDF document to a non-interactive PDF document is called flattening.
+When a PDF document is flattened, a user cannot modify the data located in the document’s fields.
+One reason to flatten a PDF document is to ensure that data cannot be modified.

-Você pode nivelar os seguintes tipos de documentos PDF:
+You can flatten the following types of PDF documents:

-* Documentos de PDF interativos criados no Designer (que contêm fluxos XFA).
+* Interactive PDF documents created in Designer (that contain XFA streams).

 * Acrobat PDF forms

-Se você tentar nivelar um documento PDF não interativo, ocorrerá uma exceção.
+If you attempt to flatten a non-interactive PDF document, an exception occurs.

-### Manter Estado do Formulário {#retain-form-state}
+### Retain Form State {#retain-form-state}

-Um documento PDF interativo contém vários elementos que constituem um formulário.
-Esses elementos podem incluir campos (para aceitar ou exibir dados), botões (para acionar eventos) e scripts (comandos para executar uma ação específica).
-Clicar em um botão pode acionar um evento que altera o estado de um campo.
-Por exemplo, escolher uma opção de gênero pode alterar a cor de um campo ou a aparência do formulário.
-Este é um exemplo de um evento manual que faz com que o estado do formulário mude.
+An interactive PDF document contains various elements that constitute a form.
+These elements may include fields (to accept or display data), buttons (to trigger events), and scripts (commands to perform a specific action).
+Clicking a button may trigger an event that changes the state of a field.
+For example, choosing a gender option may change the color of a field or the appearance of the form.
+This is an example of a manual event causing the form state to change.

-Quando esse documento PDF interativo é nivelado usando as APIs de Comunicação, o estado do formulário não é mantido.
-Para garantir que o estado do formulário seja mantido mesmo depois que o formulário for achatado, defina o valor booleano _keepFormState_ como Verdadeiro para salvar e manter o estado do formulário.
+When such an interactive PDF document is flattened using the Communications APIs, the state of the form is not retained.
+To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form. -->

-## Manipulação de documento
+## (Pré-lançamento) Manipulação de documento

 As APIs de manipulação de documentos de comunicações ajudam a combinar, reorganizar e validar documentos do PDF.
 Normalmente, você cria um DDX e o envia para APIs de manipulação de documentos para montar ou reorganizar um documento.
 O documento DDX fornece instruções sobre como usar os documentos de origem para produzir um conjunto de documentos necessários.
 A documentação de referência DDX fornece informações detalhadas sobre todas as operações suportadas.
 Alguns exemplos de manipulação de documentos são:

 ### Montar documentos do PDF

-Você pode usar as APIs de fabricação de documentos para montar dois ou mais documentos PDF em um único documento PDF ou Portfolio PDF.
+Você pode usar as APIs de fabricação de documentos para montar dois ou mais documentos PDF ou XDP em um único documento PDF ou Portfolio PDF.
 Estas são algumas das maneiras de montar documentos do PDF:

 * Montar um documento PDF simples
 * Criar um Portfolio de PDF